Learn about records management in Microsoft 365

 1 Supported by OneDrive and Exchange by retaining a copy in a secured location, but blocked by SharePoint.

-2 Containers include SharePoint document libraries and Exchange mailboxes.
+2 Containers include SharePoint document libraries, OneDrive accounts, and Exchange mailboxes.

 The most important difference for a regulatory record is that after it is applied to content, nobody, not even a global administrator, can remove the label.

-In addition, retention labels configured for regulatory records have the following admin restrictions:
+Retention labels configured for regulatory records also have the following admin restrictions: